 Risk factors for insomnia

 Insomnia can occur at any age, and is more likely to affect women than men.
 According to the National Heart, Lung, and Blood Institute, people with certain risk factors are more likely to have insomnia.
 These risk factors include:

 - high levels of stress

-- emotional disorders like depression or distress related to a traumatic life event
+- emotional disorders, such as depression or distress, related to a traumatic life event

 - lower income

 - certain medical conditions

 - changes in work hours or night shifts

 Causes of insomnia

 Acute insomnia is typically caused by stress or an upsetting event.
 It can last for days, or even weeks.